Airport Briefing

 • The pilot must hold a Qualification type B

-• ACFT shall be able to comply with Sion high performance departure
+• ACFT shall be able to fly the missed approach procedure.

 IFR Departure